 In order to assemble, install and operate the biochar kiln, there are a few more simple requirements.
 Of course, the space will need to be available, not only to operate the equipment but also to gather the incoming biomass feedstock and store the finished product as it comes out of the kiln.

-To function properly, the production site will need access to water, electricity, and a mobile network although solar and satellite technologies can also be used.
-To satisfy Carbon Credit standards, burns must be monitored and recorded.
+To function properly, the production site will need access to water, electricity, and a mobile network.
+Solar and satellite technologies can also be used.
+To satisfy Carbon Credit standards, burns must be closely monitored and recorded.
 Our smartphone app and IOT hardware technology makes this simple and easy to do.